 If you have developed a plan to kill yourself, that’s an immediate mental health crisis and you should go to the nearest hospital emergency room or call 911.

-Please remember, the lists below will provide you with only some resources.
-If you would like to speak with me or obtain more referrals, you can visit the Alma site. *Speak to a mental health professional licensed in your state for individual needs.
+Please remember, the list below will provide you with only some resources.
+If you would like to request consultation with me or obtain more referrals, you can visit the Alma site. *Speak to a mental health professional licensed in your state for individual needs.

 Hotlines & Websites